sbuggay/sentry/README.md

 # Sentry
 [![Build Status](https://travis-ci.org/sbuggay/sentry.svg?branch=master)](https://travis-ci.org/sbuggay/sentry)

-Sentry comproses of two elements, the client and the server.
+Sentry comprises of two elements, the client and the server.
 The server simply reports system information while the client can be configured to collect the information from multiple servers.